 Relative Value.
 How does it compare to other sources of similar information?
 Are there other more accurate or complete sources - possibly in print format or a library database?
 Even with all of the useful information online, sometimes the most reliable resources are print books on the shelf at the library.

-For additional information, check out the link below.
-This source offers detailed criteria that can be applied when conducting research on the internet.
+For additional information, check out the links below.
+These resources offer methods and detailed criteria that can be applied when conducting research on the internet.